La MaMa Experimental Theatre Club: Background

+History

 Beginnings: Ellen Stewart and the pushcart

 Ellen Stewart is the spirit of La MaMa; she is its guardian, janitor, fundraiser, press agent, tour manager, conceptual leader—she is the guts of the place.
 To understand this theatre one must first know Ellen Stewart.

 Stewart worked as a fashion designer at Saks Fifth Avenue before starting the theatre.
 Stewart was inspired by her mentor, "Papa Abraham Diamonds", who owned a fabric shop on the Lower East Side.
 Diamonds told Stewart that everyone needs both a "pushcart to serve others" and their own personal pushcart.
 Stewart had a revelation about this advice during a trip she took to Morocco and decided to open a boutique for her fashion designs that would also serve as a theatre for her foster brother, playwright Fred Lights, and his fellow playwright Paul Foster.
 On October 18, 1961, Stewart paid the fifty-five dollar rent on a tenement basement at 321 East Ninth Street to start her boutique and theater.

 As an Off-Off-Broadway theatre

 A theatre for the playwright

 As opposed to Caffe Cino, which was focused on creating a specific atmosphere or clientele, La MaMa's primary focus was on the playwright.
 Stewart was interested in the people behind the work, and often didn't even read the plays.
 She relied on what she called "beeps", or "clicks", a hunch or feeling she got when meeting people and deciding whether or not to produce work with them.

 In the early years, Stewart housed and fed playwrights and directors whenever possible.
 She acted as a mother; Jean-Claude van Itallie remembers his first meeting with Stewart:

 I never could have expected the warmth of Ellen's milk.
 She basically said to me, "Honey, you're home.
 This space is for you to put on plays."
 The combination of her kindness and her smile and the beauty of the space were overwhelming ...
 Ellen broadcast to the world that we were doing something important.
 We were her baby playwrights and she sat on us like eggs that would hatch.
 She told us that what we were doing mattered, and we wouldn't get confirmation on that anywhere else.

-In a 1997 interview, Stewart echoed this sentiment:

-I call them my kids.
-I'm very fortunate.
-They know they can come to see me whenever they want.
-They don't need to have appointments.
-And they call me on the phone from all over the world.
-I'd be a zero without my kids.
-They stay with me, and many have been very fortunate in their later careers.

-Not only did Stewart create a nurturing environment for the playwright, but La MaMa's space itself was an appealing blank canvas in its early years. van Itallie said of the space, "it imposed no aesthetic, made no artistic suggestions."
-For this among other reasons, La MaMa was considered by many playwrights to be the most inviting of the Off-Off-Broadway theatres.
+In a 1997 interview, Stewart echoed this sentiment, saying of the playwrights in her group: "I call them my kids."
+Not only did Stewart create a nurturing environment for the playwright, but La MaMa's space itself was an appealing blank canvas in its early years.
+One artist recalled that the space, "imposed no aesthetic, made no artistic suggestions."
+La MaMa was considered by many playwrights to be more inviting that other Off-Off-Broadway theatres.